davidekete/remix-ide/docs/locations.md

 ## Select the language for the Solidity Compiler

-Choose YUL or Solidity with the language parameter.
+Choose Yul or Solidity with the language parameter.

 ```text
 https://remix.ethereum.org/#language=Yul